 When you imagine your social fear as a huge mountain across your path, it seems almost impossible to pass.
 But you start with small little steps.
 You scale it down and take small actions.
 If going up on the stage for a presentation scares the light out of you, start with presenting to a small group of friends.

 If you think that’s too much to handle, then just rehearse the speech on your own.
 Start at somewhere you feel that you’re comfortable with.
 When you’re confident with what you’re doing, take small little baby steps to do something more.
 By more, I mean those that would cause discomfort to you.
 That’s how you outgrow your social anxiety.

 You can turn it into a plan with a clear goal.
 And most importantly, stick to the plan.
 Your steps could be small, but it doesn’t stop.
-If there’s anything, it is with determination that you’ll ultimately overcome your social phobia that will push you through.
+If there’s anything, it is with a determination that you’ll ultimately overcome the social phobia that will push you through.

 You’ve done all the groundworks, put in the countless hours and everything is according to plan.
 You’ve rehearsed to your group of friends and they think you’re awesome.
 It doesn’t matter if it’s the dreaded phone call you have to make, or the presentation to a hall full of audience, there is the one big leap in the end.

 On the verge of the actual situation, you’ll feel the rush of self-doubts and negative self-talks slowly sucking all the confidence that you’ve painfully built up.
 I’ve been there and I know what it’s like.
 But in the end, you have to push yourself and “just do it”.